neontapir/rally-query/README.md

 ### To see all the options

-    ./story_query.rb --help
+    ./query_engine.rb --help

+### To get ready for first use

+Set up credentials

+    ./query_engine.rb -c [username]:[password]

 ### Single story

-    ./story_query.rb US12345
+    ./query_engine.rb US12345

 ### Data dump

-    ./story_query.rb -i input.txt -x > output.csv
+    ./query_engine.rb -i input.txt -x > output.csv

 ## Extension points

 ### Add a new report type

 The easiest way would be copy and existing flow.
 Copy the format Ruby class and the Mustache template.
 Create a RSpec specification by copying one of the other ones.

 You'll also need to add a reference to your formatter class to work_item_formatter.rb